 Jackson, KY 41339

-A $1,000 Harry C. Barfield Scholarship is awarded annually by the Kentucky Broadcasters Association to two broadcasting students at any of Kentucky's institutions of higher education.
+BEM: A $2,500 Harry C. Barfield Scholarship is awarded annually by the Kentucky Broadcasters Association to four broadcasting students at any of Kentucky's institutions of higher education.
 If awarded as a junior and grades are maintained, the scholarship is renewable.
 Interested students should contact the department chair at their respective institutions for an application.

 More info at: http://www.kba.org/scholarship_2DW.htm